 The architecture includes the following executables:

-• WDDM Device Plugin: the Kubernetes device plugin that provides access to fully-featured Direct3D 12 devices that comply with the full Windows Display Driver Model (WDDM), under the resource name directx.microsoft.com/display.
-The entrypoint for this executable just calls the common device plugin code, specifying its resource name along with device filtering flags to enumerate only DirectX devices that support both compute and display features.
+.
+The entrypoint for this executable just calls the common device plugin code, specifying its resource name along with device filtering flags to enumerate only DirectX devices that support both compute and display features. -

-• MCDM Device Plugin: the Kubernetes device plugin that provides access to compute-only Direct3D 12 Core devices that comply with the Microsoft Compute Driver Model (MCDM), under the resource name directx.microsoft.com/compute.
-The entrypoint for this executable just calls the common device plugin code, specifying its resource name along with device filtering flags to enumerate only DirectX devices that purely support compute features.
+.
+The entrypoint for this executable just calls the common device plugin code, specifying its resource name along with device filtering flags to enumerate only DirectX devices that purely support compute features. -

-• gen-device-mounts: a command-line tool that generates flags for mounting devices and their accompanying DLL files into standalone containers without needing to deploy them to a Kubernetes cluster.
-This is designed to be used when developing and testing container images, and provides several different options for selecting which DirectX devices are exposed to the container.
-In the initial release of the Kubernetes Device Plugins for DirectX, gen-device-mounts only supports generating flags for the ctr frontend for containerd, but support for nerdctl will also be added once that frontend releases a version that supports exposing devices to Windows containers.
-When Docker eventually migrates to the HCS 2.x schema (e.g. by using containerd under Windows in the same manner that it does under Linux), support will also be added for generating flags to pass to the docker run command.
+only supports generating flags for the ctr frontend for containerd, but support for nerdctl will also be added once that frontend releases a version that supports exposing devices to Windows containers.
+When Docker eventually migrates to the HCS 2.x schema (e.g. by using containerd under Windows in the same manner that it does under Linux), support will also be added for generating flags to pass to thedocker run

-• C++ Testing Tools: the test-device-discovery-cpp executable is a simple test program that uses the Device Discovery Library’s C/C++ API to enumerate DirectX devices.
-Although its primary purpose is to test the library’s device discovery functionality, it is also useful as a utility to view information about the DirectX devices that are present on a given host system.
+executable is a simple test program that uses the Device Discovery Library’s C/C++ API to enumerate DirectX devices.
+Although its primary purpose is to test the library’s device discovery functionality, it is also useful as a utility to view information about the DirectX devices that are present on a given host system. -

 The architecture includes the following libraries and Go packages:

-• Mount Generation: this Go package provides functionality for generating container mounts for DirectX devices and their accompanying runtime files.
-It is used by both the two Kubernetes device plugins and the gen-device-mounts tool.
+Mount Generation: this Go package provides functionality for generating container mounts for DirectX devices and their accompanying runtime files.
+It is used by both the two Kubernetes device plugins and the

 Using the new device plugins today